w3f/Grants-Program/applications/monet.md

 Nxink is a nx plugin where it creates boilerplates for parity ink! smart contracts.
 It also supports cloud build where developers

-### Kraken
+### Signac

-Kraken is a CLI that creates an nxink-integrated project for developers to start developing with ink! contract without knowing nx.
+Signac is a CLI that creates an nxink-integrated project for developers to start developing with ink! contract without knowing nx.
-Kraken is also used to call other related tools in ink! smart contract ecosystem.
+Signac is also used to call other related tools in ink! smart contract ecosystem.

 ### Ecosystem Fit